On Eagleson's theorem in the non-stationary setup: Vector-valued processes

 \end{proof}

-Using the above lemma, we obtain the following result. \begin{theorem} Suppose that $r\in B$ and that the functions $g_j$ are real-valued.
-Then for any $\rho<n$, $T\geq1$ and a random variable $Z$ with a bounded density function $f_Z$ we have
+Lemma \ref{BE lemma} makes it possible to estimate $d_K(S_{\nu,n}/b_n,Z)$ by means of $d_K(S_{\mu,n}/b_n,Z)$, namely we can estimate the error in the weak convergence of $S_{\nu,n}/b_n$ by means of the error term in the weak convergence of $S_{\mu,n}/b_n$. \begin{theorem} Let Assumption \ref{Ass1} hold, and suppose that $r\in B$ and that the functions $g_j$ are real-valued.
+Then for every positive integer $\rho<n$, $T\geq1$ and a random variable $Z$ with a bounded density function $f_Z$ we have

 where $c$ comes from Lemma \ref{BE lemma}. \end{theorem}